mmarchioro/reimagined-site/_includes/algorand-core.md

 - Revise the Tokenomics and the NFTs
 - Review the connection between Algorand and the other blockchain
 - Advise when a side-chain is more appropriate for your use case

+Also we can advise on how to integrate Algorand in your workflow